+10.4.47 Disarm Level

-10.4.44 Disarm Level Default: Disarm (D) - Authority Levels 1-5 No Disarm Rights (-) - Authority Levels 6-15 Selections : All On or Part On to Part On, Instant (I) - when users present their access credential (card or token) and the area is All On, Delay (or Instant) or Part On, Delay, the area goes to Part On, Instant.
-The Authority Level > Security Level parameter must be set to All On (A) for the area.
-Disarm (D) - when users present their access credential (card, token or passcode when Keypad Passcode Enter Function is set to Cycle Door) and the area is All On, Delay (or Instant) or Part On, Delay (or Instant), areas within the scope of the keypad and included in the user's authority level change to disarmed.
+Disarm (D) - Authority Levels 1-5

+No Disarm Rights (-) - Authority Levels 6-15

+- All On or Part On to Part On, Instant (I) when users present their access credential (card or token) and the area is All On, Delay (or Instant) or Part On, Delay, the area goes to Part On, Instant.
+The Authority Level > Security Level parameter must be set to All On (A) for the area. - Disarm (D) when users present their access credential (card, token or passcode when Keypad Passcode Enter Function is set to Cycle Door) and the area is All On, Delay (or Instant) or Part On, Delay (or Instant), areas within the scope of the keypad and included in the user's authority level change to disarmed.

 No Disarm (-) - users cannot present their access credential (card or token) to disarm.
-For more information on programming this prompt for a Shared area, see the Access Control Readers Assigned to the Shared Area paragraph for the Area Type, page 99 prompt in Area Parameters.
-Notice! i Burglar bells silenced when user presents token/card Burglar bells are silenced when a user presents a token, card or passcode when configured to Cycle Door.
+For more information on programming this prompt for a Shared area, see the Access Control Readers Assigned to the Shared Area paragraph for the Area Type, page 100 prompt in Area Parameters.

+Burglar bells silenced when user presents token/card

+Burglar bells are silenced when a user presents a token, card or passcode when configured to Cycle Door.

 Burglar bells are silenced in the local area when a user disarms with a token, card or passcode when configured to Cycle Door or presents a token, card or passcode when configured to Cycle Door during an alarm.
 The user must use a passcode to silence a fire bell.
-Cancel reports are sent after a valid passcode or token/card has silenced the bell. í Notice!
-Authority Level 15 reserved Authority Level 15 is reserved for the Service Passcode (User 0).
+Cancel reports are sent after a valid passcode or token/card has silenced the bell.

+Authority Level 15 reserved

+Authority Level 15 is reserved for the Service Passcode (User 0).
 You cannot change any settings in the Authority Level 15 column.

+User Configuration > Authority Levels > Disarm Level

+10.4.48 Function Level

-RPS Menu Location User Configuration > Authority Levels > Disarm Level 10.4.45 Function Level Default: - Disarmed (D) - Authority Level 1 - No Function Level (-) - Authority Levels 2-15 Selections: - All On (A) - Activate the custom function assigned to the door in this area when the Disarmed (D) - Activate the custom function assigned to the door in this area when the area is disarmed. - All On and Disarmed (C) - activate the custom function assigned to the door in this area regardless of the area's arming state.
-No Function Level (-) - Users cannot activate a custom function in this area.
+- Disarmed (D) Authority Level 1 - No Function Level (-) Authority Levels 2-15

+- All On (A) Activate the custom function assigned to the door in this area when the area is All On or Part On. - Disarmed (D) Activate the custom function assigned to the door in this area when the area is disarmed. - All On and Disarmed (C) activate the custom function assigned to the door in this area regardless of the area's arming state. - No Function Level (-) Users cannot activate a custom function in this area.

 Users must have a passcode assigned to start a custom function with an access card or token.